Shearer bemused by Rooney's England return

-Former Three Lions captain Rooney last played for England in November 2016 but will make his 120th and final appearance for his country next Thursday.
+Former Three Lions captain Rooney last played for England in November 2016 but will make his 120th and final appearance for his country.

 The international friendly has been dubbed The Wayne Rooney Foundation International and some of the proceeds from the game will go towards the Manchester United great's charity.